hapax/hapax.github.io/assets/form.md

 physics, which, starting from the puzzles of 19th century statistical mechanics, conjured up atoms, subatomic particles, the zoo of the Standard Model, and even tinier hypothetical entities like strings and spin foams.
-Most physicists spend their days in the lab or by the blackboard, trying to break complex phenomena down into simple parts.
+Most physicists spend their time in a lab, on a computer, or by a blackboard, trying to reduce complex things to simple things they understand.
-So like Platonism in mathematics, reductionism in physics simply makes a philosophy of everyday practice.
+So like Platonism in mathematics, reductionism in physics simply makes a philosophy out of everyday practice.
-We break stuff down, so things reduce; we play with mathematical objects, so they exist.
+*We* break stuff down, so things reduce; *we* play with mathematical objects, so they exist.

 But like Platonism, reductionism is a convenient fiction, or rather, a